kreauniv/comp206/year2021/source/sorting.rst

 and didn't get to peek at the coin.
 We can say that there is now some "information discrepancy" between us.
 I know something you don't.
 For such a two-faced coin flip, we say that this information discrepancy is "1 bit" worth of information.
+We can fix this discrepancy if I utter a single syllable "head" or "tails".

-Supposing I flip :math:`N` such two-faced unbiased coins and hide the result from you while I peek at them, then we say that the information discrepancy between us is :math:`N` bits.
+Supposing I flip :math:`N` such two-faced unbiased coins and hide the result from you while I peek at them, then we say that the information discrepancy between us is :math:`N` bits, because we can fix the discrepancy by uttering a sequence of N syllables consisting of "head" or "tails".
 This way we quantify information with the most common unit being "bits".
 We just declared this "information quantity" to be additive in nature.
 Let's explore this a bit more (pun not intended).

 With :math:`N` coin flips, we see that there are :math:`2^N` possible outcomes.
 So you could say that the information discrepancy between people who know the outcome and those who don't is :math:`\text{log}_2(\text{possible outcomes})`.
+This is because we can play a game of "which half?" to communicate which of the :math:`2^N` outcomes I encountered to communicate it, and it'll take :math:`\text{log}_2(\text{possible outcomes})` syllables to communicate it.
 So if we toss a 6-faced unbiased cube instead, the information discrepancy would turn out to be :math:`\text{log}_2(6)` bits.